Lisa Leung

 Managing a high-stakes initiative: mitigating privacy and maintenance risks, aligning stakeholders with the customer experience, and sequencing a reliable rollout

-At the time, research on robot fleet management showed that legacy APIS at the enterprise level struggled with:
+At the time, research on robot fleet management showed that legacy APIs at the enterprise level struggled with:

 2. Thorough system testing by service.
 The use of older languages and paradigms resulted in a monolithic application design, resulting in difficulty with changes to the business logic and points.